ayoayco/ayoayco/README.md

 # Hi, I'm AYO! 👋

-🏆 Global Innovation Winner for the Hack for Good with Angular and NativeScript 2019
-- See the announcement in the 👉 [Angular blog](https://blog.angular.io/hack-for-good-6b500f1946a3#36f0)

-🏆 Innovation Award, HIRAYA, Infor Sinagtala Awards 2018

 ✔ Over NINE years of professional experience in developing information systems for private businesses and government-funded projects;

 ✔ Excellent communication skills, independent and self-motivated;